 Exercising in the Heat or Cold

 As most of us have experienced, exercising in the heat increases sweat production.
 Evaporation of sweat is the body’s key mechanism for staying cool in hot environments.
 Maintaining ideal hydration levels typically requires an increase in fluid consumption, and potentially the addition of sodium and potassium to replace electrolytes lost in the sweat (1-3).
-(For more on exercising in the heat, click here.)
+(For more on exercising in the heat, click the link.)

 But what about the cold?
 We tend to not think about dehydration as a factor in colder environments.
 Though our bodies are trying to conserve heat, sweating still occurs, especially with insulated layers of clothing.
 Colder environments have been shown to blunt the thirst sensation (7).
 Being in the cold can also increase urine output (diuresis) as fluids are pulled from the extremities toward the core (vasoconstriction) to maintain warmth, in addition to increased respiratory loss of fluids to dry air and/or altitude (8).